nm2890/football-data/README.md

 - under_2.5_open  : average opening odd for under 2.5 goals

-Odds have been extracted from various bookmakers among 10bet, 888sport, bet365, betsafe, bwin, william hill,sbobet and pinnacle.
+Odds have been extracted from various bookmakers among 10bet, 888sport, Bet365, Betsafe, Bwin, William Hill,Sbobet and Pinnacle.
 Only average odd is provided in this first version.

+For each league, data are proposed in csv and parquet format.

 Don't hesitate to open an issue if you find some errors or if you have some requests.

+## Exemple of utilisation